 SEOBook is another free tool like Google’s Keyword Planner.
 Just type in the keywords you would like to rank for, and SEOBook will give you a list of suggestions.

-The next step to take after deciding what keywords you will be focusing on is to write a rich, detailed, interesting, valuable post with at least 1,500 words that are optimized for the target keywords you are focusing on.
+The next step to take after deciding what keywords you will be focusing on is to write a rich, detailed, engaging, valuable post with at least 1,500 words that are optimized for the target keywords you are focusing on.

 Don’t forget to include images and links to authority sites that back up your thoughts.

-Everyone who writes blog posts wants it to go viral.
+Everyone who writes blog posts wants every post to go viral.